Beechwood High School: Band program

 The Beechwood band program is the largest activity on the Beechwood Schools campus encompassing nearly 250 students from 5th to 12th grade.
 The band program includes the national award-winning Marching Tigers, high school symphonic band, high school percussion ensemble, jazz ensemble, jazz lab band, middle school bands, pep bands, chamber ensembles, and winter guards.
-The band program is under the direction of Austin Bralley.
+The band program is under the direction of Austin Bralley and Savannah Starks.

 Winter Guard

 The Beechwood High School Varsity Winter Guard is one of the most successful guard programs in Kentucky.
 The Beechwood Varsity Winter Guard competes in Tri-State Marching Arts as well as Winter Guard International.
 Recently, the Varsity Winter Guard was the TMA Regional A Gold Medalists in 2017 and 2018.

 Marching Tigers

-The Marching Tigers have been awarded the Bands of America Class A National Championship two times (2006,2011).
-Beechwood is the only band program in KMEA history to win a state championship under four different band directors.
+The Marching Tigers have been named KMEA State Champions 12 times and the Bands of America Class A National Championship two times (2006, 2011).
 In 2019, the Marching Tigers represented the Commonwealth of Kentucky in the National Memorial Day Parade in Washington DC.
 The Marching Tigers were awarded the John Philip Sousa Foundation Sudler Shield in 2022.